Skip to content

 Apple tree pollination for Triploids

-It is worth bearing in mind that the subject of pollination is often over-complicated.
-Apple and crab apple trees are very common all over the UK, even in the city, so there is a high chance that you have a suitable pollination partner in your area already.
-In fact, crab apple trees are some of the best pollinators.
-They have long flowering periods, therefore covering most pollination groups, and make loads of pollen.
+But don't worry too much.
+Apple and crab apple trees are very common all over the UK, in cities and rural areas, so there is a high chance that you have a suitable pollination partner in your area already.

 The importance of bees for pollination

-Another important consideration is the thousands of insects that are involved in pollination.
+Pollination with beeAnother important consideration is the thousands of insects that are involved in pollination.
 Our friends the bees (including wild solitary bees and bumblebees) do more than 90% of the work and no bees means poor pollination.
 For this reason, everything that attracts and supports your local bees is good news for your apple and pear trees.
 Avoid chemical pesticides and fertilisers and provide habitats for solitary and bumblebees.
-Even better, why not become a beekeeper?
-You can find more information at the British Beekeepers Association.
 Your trees (and the wider environment) will thank you for it!

 Sometimes we don’t have the pollination group for a particular variety, especially if they are rare and not much information is available for them.